 Euthanasia should not be an option for any person.

-problem is that in Quebec as few as 20% of people have access to
+For those who are in the terminal phases of life, good palliative care is an effective and compassionate way to care for our loved ones.
+The problem is that in Quebec as few as 20% of people have access to palliative care.

 In the video: http://youtu.be/Z1a2tsk_jZI "Quebecers call to stop euthanasia,"

 16 year old Nadine described how she survived leukemia and a bone marrow transplant when she was 14 years old.
 She described how young people need love and support to live and do not need euthanasia.

 Dr. Sylvia Baribeau, a family physician emphasized the need for medical treatment and support.
 "Euthanasia is not medical care, it is the cruelest abandonment and abuse of our fellow human beings."